-- Improvements to the Thames Path National Trail - Multi-user and horse-riding provision to aid the most vulnerable road users - Accessibility to open spaces for people with mobility issues. - Long term funding solutions for PRoW volunteers to enhance the network
+- Improvements to the Thames Path National Trail, including the ongoing issue of Temple bridge closure. - Multi-user and horse-riding provision to aid the most vulnerable road users - Accessibility to open spaces for people with mobility issues. - Long term funding solutions for PRoW volunteers to enhance the network - Processing diversion applications - Updating promotional material - Aim to consolidate Definitive Map and Statement of Public Rights of Way 2015